×

 If you find the creation process challenging, you can rejoice; Revit already comes with a large collection of system families, ready for use in models.
 If you are looking for customisable models, there are plenty of Revit family libraries to obtain component families online.
 As explained above, these customisable models are the Revit Component (Loadable) families and they usually come in .rfa file format.

 The NBS BIM library offers an extensive collection of free BIM families and objects that can be used as Revit families.
-The models are created by the manufacturers themselves so the information in these models is accurate according to its real-world product.
-To make your work even easier, NBS has a Revit plugin to directly import these BIM objects to your Revit model.
+The manufacturers themselves create the models so the information in these models is accurate according to their real-world product.
+To make your work even easier, NBS has a Revit plugin which allows you to directly import these BIM objects to your Revit model.

 BIMsmith Market also has a Revit family library that are also BIM objects from top product manufacturers.
 Each download includes product cut sheets and specifications to facilitate modelling and documentation.